avkoehl/valley-floor/README.md

-# vhs (Valley Hillslope Separator)
+# vhs

-A Python package for delineating valley floors from digital elevation models (DEMs).
+vhs (Valley Hillslope Separator) is a Python package for delineating valley floors from digital elevation models (DEMs).

 ![Valley floor delineation from a DEM, HAND, and a labeled channel network](assets/graphical_abstract.png)